mergesort/Bodega/README.md

 ![Bodega Logo](Images/logo.jpg)

+If you find Bodega valuable I would really appreciate it if you would consider sponsoring [my open source work](https://github.com/sponsors/mergesort), so I can continue to work on projects like Bodega to help developers like yourself.

+---

 ### A simple store for all your basic needs. 🐱

 Is this library the best caching library?
 Absolutely not.
 But as a born and raised New Yorker I can attest that nobody thinks a [bodega](https://en.wikipedia.org/wiki/Bodega_(store)) is the best store either, yet we appreciate 'em and what they do for us.
 Like a bodega this library is there for you when you need something simple and you want it to work.